-Louise Amory continued to live at 407 Commonwealth during the 1925-1926 winter season, but moved soon thereafter to 68 Beacon.
+Louise Amory continued to live at 407 Commonwealth during the 1925-1926 winter season, but moved thereafter to 68 Beacon.

 On August 27, 1926, 407 Commonwealth was purchased from Louise Amory by Katharine Moore (Dexter) McCormick, the wife of Stanley R. McCormick, son of Cyrus McCormick, inventor of the reaper and founder of the International Harvester Company.
 They had married in 1904, and two years later he was hospitalized with mental illness and spent the rest of his life under care in Santa Barbara, California.
 He died in January of 1947.

 Prior to her marriage, Katharine McCormick had lived at 393 Commonwealth with her mother, Josephine (Moore) Dexter, widow of Wirt Dexter.
 By 1910, she had resumed living with her.
 She also maintained homes in New York and Santa Barbara.
 She was an active supporter of woman’s suffrage, women’s education, the League of Women Voters, and family planning.

 Katharine McCormick made 407 Commonwealth her Boston home.
 Her mother continued to live at 393 Commonwealth.
-They also maintained a home, Prangins, outside of Geneva, Switzerland, which Josephine Dexter had purchased in 1929.
+They also maintained a home, Prangins, outside of Geneva, Switzerland, which Josephine Dexter purchased in 1929.

 Katharine McCormick continued to live at 407 Commonwealth and to maintain Prangins in Switzerland and a home in Santa Barbara.
 She also owned her mother’s former home at 393 Commonwealth, apparently leaving it vacant until about 1952, when she moved there from 407 Commonwealth.

-In May of 1954, Garland School filed for (and subsequently received) permission to convert 407 Commonwealth from a singfe-family dwelling into a dormitory, and also to cut openings in the party wall, connecting it with 409 Commonwealth.
+In May of 1954, Garland School filed for (and subsequently received) permission to convert 407 Commonwealth from a single-family dwelling into a dormitory, and also to cut openings in the party wall, connecting it with 409 Commonwealth.

 By the late 1960s, Garland Junior College had assembled a portfolio of 22 properties in the western portion of the Back Bay: 315, 319, 321, 329, 337, 339, 341, 343, 349, 377, 407, 409, 411, 413–415 Commonwealth, 24 Charlesgate East (419 Commonwealth), and 447, 449, and 451 Marlborough (composed of 451-457 Marlborough).